myrmsch/myriam.github.io/content/publication/conference-paper/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *Hugo Blox Builder Conference*
+publication: In *XKDD Workshop Proceedings of the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases*
-publication_short: In *ICW*
+publication_short: In *XKDD ECML Workshop Proceedings*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: The volatile digital economy forces enterprises to tap into the potential of data-driven decision-making.
+Accordingly, proactive management of business processes is increasingly gaining momentum in information system research.
+In addition to the superior model performance of predictive models, the explainability of deep learning models becomes a crucial requirement for real-world applications.
+Although recent works on explainable predictive business process monitoring propose various explainability approaches, preliminary research has been conducted on evaluating explanations regarding their faithfulness.
+Since human-created ground truth for evaluating algorithms is often unavailable or subjective, objective metrics are needed to assess the faithfulness of explanations.
+We contribute to this research gap by quantitatively and qualitatively investigating the capabilities of different explainability methods for Graph Convolutional Neural Networks in the context of outcome prediction.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
-  - Large Language Models
+  - Graph Neural Networks

 # Display this page in the Featured widget?
 featured: true